zhampu/Halftoner/README.md

 ## Instructions

+Drag n' Drop the image to the Processing canvas and play with it

  - Arrow UP & Down = Dot Size
  - Arrow Left & Right = Steps between dots
  - + = zoom +